gecskpdev/NearbyHostel/README.md

    - To **add**, **edit**, or **delete** project details, make changes directly in this file.

 5. **Deploy with GitHub Pages**
-   Once you're done customizing, deploy it using GitHub Pages:
+   Once you're done customizing, deploy it using GitHub Action:
    - Go to your repo settings → Pages → select the main branch and `/ (root)` folder.

 ---